 Whatever your circumstances, you need an app that connects your entire workforce—wherever they are.

-Even if you’ve done your research, sat through demos, and secured the necessary budget approvals, deciding on the right employee mobile app can be challenging.
+Even if you’ve done your research, sat through demos, and secured the necessary budget approvals, deciding on the right employee app can be challenging.

 And once you’ve made your choice, how do you make sure that your employees actually use it?